mpdf/mpdf.github.io/what-else-can-i-do/fixed-position-blocks.md

 </li>
 </ul>

-<div class="alert alert-info" role="alert"><strong>Note:</strong> width (including the value 'auto'), height, margin-left -right -top -bottom, padding-left -right -top -bottom, are all supported.</div>
+<div class="alert alert-info" role="alert">**Note:** width (including the value 'auto'), height, margin-left -right -top -bottom, padding-left -right -top -bottom, are all supported.</div>

-<div class="alert alert-info" role="alert"><strong>Note:</strong> Using overflow:auto can cause mPDF to be very slow, as it attempts to write the same HTML reiteratively until it finds a reasonable fit to the available size.</div>
+<div class="alert alert-info" role="alert">**Note:** Using overflow:auto can cause mPDF to be very slow, as it attempts to write the same HTML reiteratively until it finds a reasonable fit to the available size.</div>

 ## Overflow